nmashchenko/teameights/README.md

 # Detailed docs about app:

-You can find all required information on how to start app, etc: https://nice-spectrum-c3b.notion.site/Engineering-docs-cc12492090084962ba37b535e2767fbd
+You can find all required information on how to start app, etc: <br>
+https://nice-spectrum-c3b.notion.site/Engineering-docs-cc12492090084962ba37b535e2767fbd

 # Diagram